matt9527-marist/MyObsidianNotes/Machine Learning/013 Neural Networks.md

 *What about Output Activation?*
 Not different from regression, binary classification, or multi-class classification:
 - Regression: No activation, it is a linear output.
+Sum of the weights * activated layers + bias to give us a numerical prediction, which can be a scalar or vector value.
+- Binary Classification: Works with regular Sigmoid activation
+- Multi-class Classification: Works with Softmax.